Houston vs. Miami (FL): Odds, spread, over/under - NCAA Tournament Sweet 16

 - Houston is second-best in college basketball in terms of its odds to win the national championship (+360), and resides in the same spot, according to the computer rankings.

-- In terms of their national championship odds, the Cougars have experienced the 80th-biggest change this season, improving from +900 at the beginning to +360.
+- The Cougars were +900 to win the national championship at the beginning of the season, and have now moved up to +360, which is the 80th-biggest change in the country.

-- The implied probability of Houston winning the national championship, based on its +360 moneyline odds, is 21.7%.
+- Houston has a 21.7% chance of winning the national championship, based on its moneyline odds.

 Miami (FL) Futures Odds